 The Korthals Griffon was first developed in 1873 in the Netherlands by Eduard Karel Korthals who gave the breed its name.
-His goal was to produce the consummate gundog that displayed courage, stamina, loyalty and a dog that boasted being highly intelligent and biddable.
-It is thought that he used both German and French Pointers to create the breed, but there are those who believe other breeds may also have been used in the mix which includes Waterdogs and various spaniel types.
+He later moved to Germany where he continued to develop the breed.
+His goal was to produce the consummate gundog that displayed courage stamina loyalty and a dog that boasted being highly intelligent and biddable.
+It is thought that he used both German and French Pointers to create the breed but there are those who believe other breeds may also have been used in the mix which includes Waterdogs and various spaniel types.

-Korthals eventually moved to Germany where he continued to develop the breed while he worked in Prince of Solms-Braunfel’s kennels.
-He was given a medal by the Kaiser for the work he carried out in creating a “hunt, point and retrieve” dog of exceptional quality.
-Korthals died very young, but his work was continued by breed enthusiasts both in Germany and in other European countries which included France.
+As previously mentioned Korthals moved to Germany where he continued to develop the breed while he worked in Prince of Solms-Braunfel’s kennels.
+He was given a medal by the Kaiser for the work he carried out in creating a “hunt point and retrieve” dog of exceptional quality.
+The Kaiser award Korthals a “special medal” in recognition of his endeavours.
+Sadly Korthals died very young at the age of 44 but his work was continued by breed enthusiasts both in Germany and in other European countries which included France and Holland.

 Their eyes can either be a brown or dark yellow being round and large with dogs always having an intelligent expression in them which is accentuated by their bushy eyebrows.
 Their ears are medium in size and flat being set level with a dog's eyes and covered in a mixture of short and long hair.
 The Korthals Griffon has a strong jaw with a perfect scissor bite where their upper teeth neatly overlap their lower ones.
 They have moderately long necks with no dewlap.